Prajwal-Arora/prometheus-and-elk-setup/README.md

 > Credentials for Grafana -> username & password = admin

+### 1.3 Screenshots

-To sync Grafana with Prometheus refer the screenshots below!
+> To sync Grafana with Prometheus refer the screenshots below!

 ## Part 2